MohitBhimrajka/project-agora/deployment/README.md

 # Deployment Directory

-This directory contains the scripts and configuration needed to deploy the ADK Copilot agent to Google Cloud.
+This directory contains the scripts and configuration needed to deploy the Project Agora agent to Google Cloud.
 You have two deployment options:

 1. **Vertex AI Agent Engine** - Deploy as a managed reasoning engine service
 2. **Cloud Run with Dev UI** - Deploy with a web interface for development and testing